nishan9/Sudoku/README.md

 # Constraint Propagation

 Constraint Propagation is a successful technique, where we describe the world in terms of decision variables that must be assigned values, we place explicit restriction on the values that are assigned henceforth.
-This leads to two assumptions about the problem.
+This leads to two assumptions about the problem (Kenneth, et al., 2006).

 1. No uncertainty in the problem definition.